 Media Pass Policy

 All requests for media passes must be made online through the park's official Internet website by filling out and submitting the form below.
 No phone calls.
-All requests must be submitted a minimum of 48 hours in advance of the day you plan to visit.
-Approved requests will receive a confirmation email from the park's Public Relations Department and instructions on where to check in and receive your tickets.
+All requests must be submitted a minimum of three (3) business days in advance of the selected date of the visit.
+Approved requests will receive a confirmation email from the park's Communications Department and instructions on where to check in and receive your tickets.

 Looking for just the right words and word count to describe Kings Island?